721labs/partial-common-ownership/docs/security/custom-erc721-vs-openzeppelin-5.6.1.md

   EOA.
 OpenZeppelin 5's `ERC721Utils` has the same construction-time behavior.

-The construction-time case is a property of the ERC721 receiver convention, not a new Stage 10 bypass.
-Dedicated regression coverage freezes it alongside EOA, valid receiver, incorrect-return, and reverting-receiver outcomes.
+The construction-time case is a property of the ERC721 receiver convention, not a new bypass.
+Dedicated regression coverage checks it alongside EOA, valid receiver, incorrect-return, and reverting-receiver outcomes.

 PCO minting has an additional project-specific rule established by Security